 Business Valuation Report Made Simple

-Many business owners need a business valuation for a variety of reasons including annual planning, tax and estate planning, preparing for a sell, ownership buyouts, issuing stock options, etc. Business owners look to a valuation to know the dollar range for which their company is worth.
+Many business owners need a business valuation for a variety of reasons including annual planning, tax, and estate planning, preparing for a sale, ownership buyouts, issuing stock options, etc. Business owners look to a valuation to know the dollar range for which their company is worth.
 However, in addition to this dollar amount, there is much more to a valuation report and if applied can be used to grow and add value to your company.

 What are the basic elements that are likely found in a business valuation report?

 1. Cover Page

 The cover page typically has the name of the company being appraised, the interest being valued (i.e. 300 shares), the type of report, who the report is for and who performed the appraisal.

 An executive summary briefly mentions each of the parts included in the report.
 This may include: